microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

 GenAIScript does not use any AI model in executing the framework itself.
-Individuals using GenAIScript to author their own AI scripts will be subject to the technical limitations, operational factors, and ranges of the AI LLM their tool uses.
+Individuals using GenAIScript to author their own AI scripts will be subject to the technical limitations, operational factors, and ranges of the AI LLM their script uses.

 ### Best practices for improving system performance